 Shimpei, Sun Hee, Jing, Ian and Debasmita may come from the four corners of the world but they have one thing in common.
 They are the new Monaco Postdoctoral Fellows at ITER, chosen from a pool of highly qualified applicants to spend two years at ITER within the framework of the ITER-Monaco Partnership Arrangement

 , from Japan, joined ITER as part of the Plasma Confinement Group.
 Using advanced non-linear simulation codes, he will be working to improve the physics understanding of plasma transport and stability processes in a particularly challenging environment: the plasma edge pedestal.
 "We need to improve the understanding of the underlying physics of this area of the fusion plasma and, what is more, to find a way to control ELMs (link)," says Shimpei.
-He is learning a new simulation code JOREK - one that he qualifies as a "super code" — that will allow him to contribute to predictions of ITER plasma performance and ELM behavior.
+He is learning a new simulation code JOREK—one that he qualifies as a "super code"—that will allow him to contribute to predictions of ITER plasma performance and edge localized mode (ELM) behaviour.

 Shimpei was a researcher at the Université de Provence from 2007-2010, during which time he successfully completed two independent PhDs in the study of turbulent transport of impurities in fusion plasmas (Kyoto University, 2008; University of Provence, 2009).
 "For researchers interested in fusion," Shimpei exclaims, "being at ITER is a dream!"

 Sun Hee Kim